stjo0306/addUniqueWords/README.md

   NodeJS v14.20.0
   npm v6.14.17

-To run the code use the following command from within the project directory:

-`npm start`

-To modify the strings being used for testing the code update the code in `arrays.js` found in the root directory of the project.
+Running the code in windows

+you can modify the `inArray.json` list of works to update the "starting" array of words you can modify the `addArray.json` list of works to update the array of words to be added

+or you can add your own `.json` files and call them out when running the program

+open command prompt where the program is dropped and run the following command:

+`C:\path\to\executable>adduniquewords.exe <origin array file> <add array file>`

+Development:

+`npm install` to install the packages necessary to develop this program `npm start` will run the code natively using node
+`npm run build:windows` will package the project into an executable file under the `dist/` directory

-**Note:** The additional 'finalList' in `arrays.js` is used for testing the result.
+**Note:** The additional 'testArray.json' file is used for testing the result.
-If you modify the other arrays make sure to modify the 'finalList' to what is expected out.
+If you modify the other arrays make sure to modify the 'testArray.json' to what is expected out.